Nakilon/dhash-vips/README.md

 It does not automatically detect very shifted crops and rotated images but you may make a wrapper that would call the comparison function iteratively.

-Forked from https://github.com/maccman/dhash by Alex MacCaw
+This implementation is powered by Vips and was forked from https://github.com/maccman/dhash (by Alex MacCaw) that was using ImageMagick.

 # Installation